Mrraph20/Raspberry-Pi-4-Ultrasonic-Sensor-Info-On-LCD/README.md

 - (1) Breadboard
 - Raspberry Pi 4B Rev. 1.2

+***Voltage Usage Note: The Raspberry Pi in this project is using the original power supply to support both 5V components.
+It is not recommended to use anything else since the Pi may not have enough voltage left over, causing restarts of the Pi.***

 When compiling the code, run the following commands in terminal at the location of the file:
 ```
 sudo bash